quarkusio/quarkus-web-lab/cms/README.md

 Remove the unwanted `src/main/java/web/` package and its contents.

 ### Set up your controller

+Now that we have our database model, let's work on our controller, which is responsible for mapping HTTP URIs to Java actions, and defining our list of views in a type-safe manner, so we know from the Java side what parameters they require.

+We do this by declaring a `rest/Cms` class which extends `Controller`.
+It will serve endpoints under the `/cms` path, and because its endpoints use a database, they are `@Blocking`.

+Here, we start by defining our index endpoint, which lists all blog entries, and pass them to the `Cms/index.html` view, which takes a list of such blog entries.
+This is done via the `@CheckedTemplate` annotation on a nested `Templates` class with `static native` methods, one for each view we want to define.

 Open the `src/main/java/rest/Todos.java` file and rename it to `Cms.java`: